kraisr/kraisr/README.md

-# macOS_setup
+# Custom config files for macOS setup
-Custom config files for macOS setup
+1. The "zshrc" file should go to /etc folder